nkdAgility/NKDSiteTemplates/site/content/docs/how-to/migrating-plans-and-suites/index.md

 ---
-title: "How-to: Migrating Plans and Suites"
+title: 'How-to: Migrating Plans and Suites'
-short_title: "Migrating Plans and Suites"
+short_title: Migrating Plans and Suites
 discussionId:
+date: 2025-06-24T12:07:31Z

 ---
 Migrating Plans and Suites is quite convoluted since Shared Steps, which we need to map, can't have a custom field.

 1. Migrate Basic Work Items